conduktor/conduktor-docs/docs/gateway/how-to/multi-cluster.md

 ## 3. Alias your topics

-Finally, create some alias topics inside the partner virtual cluster.
-These topics must exist for you to alias them.
+Finally, create aliases for existing topics in the partner virtual cluster.

 :::warning
-As of today, inside a partner virtual cluster, **alias topics can only point to topics from the same physical** cluster.
+Alias topics within a partner virtual cluster **can only point to topics from the same physical cluster**.
 :::

 <Tabs>